anreut/wordpress-gulp-setup/README.md

 - [Babel](https://babeljs.io/) - JavaScript ES6 to ES5 compiler

 ### Installation
-Clone or download the files and place it to root directory of the theme.
+Clone or download the files and place it to the root directory of the theme.
 ```
 theme-name
 |   package.json